March Primary FAQ

 What does “tailored districts” mean?

-For many electoral contests, the general election in November is essentially already decided because the district lines are drawn to favor the nominee of a particular party.
+For many elections in Texans, November is essentially already decided because the district lines are drawn to favor the nominee of a particular party who was selected in March.

 How do I know who is in my primary?